Biden, in Kenosha, vows that America will address racism and ‘original sin’ of slavery

 “Jacob Blake!”

-Kenosha police contained to trail the protesters, their loud pleas calling for the protesters to disperse being largely drowned out by the chanting.
+Kenosha police continued to trail the protesters, their loud pleas calling for the protesters to disperse being largely drowned out by the chanting.

 “The Kenosha police department cares about your safety,” an officer announced.